svthiery/beanie-baby-marketplace/README.md

 ## Instructions

-To launch this applications, please follow the steps below:
+To launch this application, please follow the steps below:

 -- Clone this repo in your computer's terminal.